 The Ledger Nano S is a highly secure cryptocurrency hardware wallet.
 The device supports 350+ cryptocurrencies and is also extremely simple to use.

 - Extremely secure

 - Excellent customer support

 - It’s a physical device that needs to be carried around

 - Less intuitive to use than some mobile wallets

-Since the safest option to store your cryptocurrency is a hardware wallet, that’s precisely the product that made it to the first spot on our crypto wallet review.
+Since the safest option to store your cryptocurrency is a hardware wallet, that’s precisely the product that made it to the second spot on our crypto wallet review.

 Manufactured in France by the trusted company “Ledger”, the Ledger Nano S is one of the most secure ways of storing your cryptocurrency.